romanvm/django-tinymce4-lite/docs/configuration.rst

 ``TINYMCE_CALLBACKS`` -- allows to define custom TinyMCE callbacks, for example ``file_browser_callback`` or ``spellchecker_callback``.
 This is a Python dictionary where keys are the names of callbacks and values are valid JavaScript objects as Python strings.
 Default: ``{}`` (an empty :class:`dict`).
-Read `TinyMCE documentation`_ about available callbacks.
+Read `TinyMCE documentation`_ to learn about available callbacks.

 .. note:: Custom ``file_browser_callback`` and ``spellchecker_callback`` options defined in ``TINYMCE_CALLBACKS``
   override tinymce4-lite built-in callbacks.